simonmichael/hledger/doc/RELEASING.md

 #### Release branch and version number
 Create release branch if needed, update all package versions, help, manuals, changelogs (preferred):
 - `./bake prep NEW`
+  - First ensure `hpack --version` matches the one in `stack --version`
   - NEW is `MA.JOR[.MINOR|.99.PREVIEWNUM]` (eg 1.24.99.1 for 1.25 preview 1)
   - for troubleshooting: bash -x PAUSE=1 ECHO=1 bake ...
   <!-- - "avoid possible bug with being in master instead" (?) -->